dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 	}
 }
 ```
-Instead of manipulating `self.position` in place, we change a cpy of it and then match the tile for that position from
+Instead of manipulating `self.position` in place, we change a copy of it and then match the tile for that position from
 our board.
 - When we find an `Empty` we do what we did before: set our last position to `Empty`, store our new position
 and set the new position on the board to `Player`.
-- When we find that the next tile is of type `Player` or `StaticBlock` we do nothing.
+- When we find that the next tile is of type `Player` or `StaticBlock` we do nothing because our player should be
+prevented from walking into these.
-- But when we find a `Block` we note we will push it which we will implement in the next section.
+- But when we find a `Block`, we note we will push it, which we will implement in the next section.

-For now when we're walking around the baord we can bump into obstacles but never overwrite them or move them.
+For now when we're walking around the board, we can bump into obstacles but never overwrite them or move them.

 ## Pushing, Not Eating

-Ok let's think about what we expect to happen when we hit a block while moving around.
+OK let's think about what we expect to happen when we hit a block while moving around.
 If we move the player to the right:

 ```console